win21H2/Image-Recognition-win21H2/README.md

 ![image](https://user-images.githubusercontent.com/92825997/163696076-2bb063ed-7d28-462a-8a77-121c0170d2a9.png)

+# Running the default image recognition program

+# Making edits to the program

 # Including the Arduino board (Without the Jetson)
 >During this stage you will find out what the Arduino side of the code looks like, find out what the different lines do, and test out the code in the Serial Monitor (we are not using the Jetson yet because it requires a different baud rate which we have to setup later)